How to Buy a Suit

 The perfect fabric for hot weather; extremely breathable with a cool, intentionally rumpled look.

 The most common—with many variations.
 Worsted wool is made from tightly twisted yarn that produces a smoother finish.
-Super 100s and 120s wool refers to the fineness of the yarn, which results in a softer, silkier product.
+Super 100s and 120s wool refer to the fineness of the yarn, which results in a softer, silkier product.
 Tropical-weight wool is lightweight and—you guessed it—ideal for warmer weather.